leytilera/addonscript-spec/docs/concepts/install.md

 into the server launch jar on server side or into the client jar on client side.
 In contrast to libraries, `inject` will not add just that file to the classpath, but will also overwrite classes, which are already contained in the game jar, if they are also in injected file.
+This install action can only be used by [instance addons](./instance.md).

 ## Locations